Ashwin-Baduni/adaptive-transformer-trainer-automated/README.md

 # Adaptive Transformer Trainer (Automated) 🚀

-An intelligent PyTorch Transformer implementation with automated training, memory optimization, and dataset-aware preprocessing.
+An intelligent PyTorch Transformer implementation from scratch with automated training, memory optimization, and dataset-aware preprocessing.
 This project converts notebook-based transformer training into production-ready Python scripts with smart GPU memory management and adaptive training strategies.

 ## 🌟 Key Features